Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 • Identification of Objects and Scene

-Rekognition Image can accurately identify tens of thousands of items, including autos, dogs, and furniture.
+Rekognition Images can accurately identify thousands of items, including autos, dogs, and furniture.
 Recognizing items within an image, such as a sunset or a beach, is also possible.
-Thus, you can browse through large collections of images with ease while filtering and curating them at the same time.
+Thus, you can easily browse through extensive collections of photos while filtering and curating them simultaneously.

 • Recognition of Facial aspects

 Rekognition Image can help you find people who look like you in a large collection of photos.
 A picture index of all the faces that were found can then be created using your photos.
+For each face detected, Rekognition Image returns a bounding box along with detailed attributes such as sex, accessories, and other facial features.
+This method ensures that the attributes are clearly associated with each identified face, enhancing the accuracy of attribute detection.
 Rekognition Image provides fast and accurate search results since it generates faces that are the most similar to your reference face.
+It can detect faces in images and videos, providing insights into gender, age range, emotions, and even tracking the changes in facial characteristics over time.
+This allows for advanced applications like constructing timelines of emotional expressions or authentication based on facial features.

 • FaceTime analysis